-The Washington Coast Region comprises all the Washington watersheds that discharge directly into the Pacific Ocean (Figure 2).
+The Washington Coast Region comprises the Washington watersheds that discharge directly into the Pacific Ocean (Figure 2) outside the Salish Sea.
 This region is rain-dominated, and most watersheds flow west from the Olympic Mountain Range and Willapa Hills portions of the Coast Range.
 The Upper Chehalis River also drains a small portion of the Cascade Mountains.
-The Washington Coast Region includes the Hoh-Quillayute, Queets-Quinault, Upper Chehalis, Lower Chehalis, Grays Harbor, and Willapa Bay watersheds, delineated by the 4th field HUC, ranging in size from 1,471-3,393 km (Table 2).
+The Washington Coast Region includes the Hoh-Quillayute, Queets-Quinault, Upper Chehalis, Lower Chehalis, Grays Harbor, and Willapa Bay watersheds, delineated by the 4th field HUC, ranging in size from 1,471-3,393 km2 (Table 2).